 Check out this testimonial we got just yesterday.
 This is one of many we’ve received over the years.

 “Just wanted to tell you thanks for all your work!
-I ordered a DeMarini voodoo one piece partly from your datasheets.
-I knew it would be heavy on the scale, but my son can swing it well.
+I ordered a DeMarini voodoo one-piece partly from your datasheets.
+I knew it would be heavy on the scale, but my son could swing it well.
 I purposefully didn’t weigh it until he hit with it, so I had no bias.
 Its scale weight is 21.1oz for an “18” oz bat.
-Never did I think he could swing something that “heavy” at the age of 8.
+I never thought he could swing something that “heavy” at 8.
 Thanks again for everything you do!”

-If none of the above jump out at you, how about a top-end Evoshield gear piece to protect your baseball player.
+If none of the above jump out at you, how about a top-end Evoshield gear piece to protect your baseball player?
 Wrist guard, leg guard, arm sleeve, and more.
-The 2019 of EvoShield is good enough for MLB guys and good enough for you.
+2019 of EvoShield is good enough for MLB guys and you.

-Last we counted, about 50% of MLB players user the Pro Hitter.
-(This is the little rubber piece that sits on a player’s thumb).
+Last we counted, about 50% of MLB players use the Pro Hitter.
+(This is the little rubber piece on a player’s thumb).
 It protects against hand sting and gives a top hand a bit more girth.
-The ProHitter is a simple stocking stuffer than any ballplayer can put into use.
+The ProHitter is a simple stocking stuffer that any ballplayer can use.

 How We Made Our Best Gifts for Ball Players

-Some of these gifts are practical, most are fun, and every one is desired by us.
+Some of these gifts are practical and fun, and we desire everyone.
 We’d love to see these wrapped up under the tree.